kennis-ai/krayin-crm-keycloak/README.md

 ## Security

-If you discover a security vulnerability, please email security@example.com instead of using the issue tracker.
+If you discover a security vulnerability, please email security@kennis.ai instead of using the issue tracker.

 ## License